jimhub/esseff/README.rst

 Contents of esseff.config (base config values for all machines in directory)::

     [AWS]
-    # Will default to ~/.aws/credentials if omitted
+    # Will default to credentials defined in environment, if these are omitted
     aws_access_key_id = {some access key}
     aws_secret_access_key = {some secret key}
     region = us-west-2